-3.1 Frequency of Assessment
+3.6 Frequency of Assessment

-- 1) Assessment of hearing is done at pre-employment/pre-placement and at every periodic medical assessment. - 2) The Chief Medical Officer (CMO) of a railway company may determine different periodicity when there is medical evidence that more frequent assessment is required.
+An assessment of hearing is required at pre-employment/pre-placement and at every periodic medical assessment.
+The content of this hearing assessment is to be determined by each railway company.

-3.2 Procedure of Assessment

-- 1) A screening audiogram1 is required at pre-employment/pre-placement, at the first periodic medical assessment and at the first periodic medical assessment after age 40. - 2) The content of the hearing assessment is determined by each railway company. - 3) An individual with an average hearing loss of 40 dB or more at 500 Hz, 1,000 Hz and 2,000 Hz in both ears on a screening audiogram requires a confirmatory2 audiogram.
-If the hearing loss is confirmed, a comprehensive medical assessment by an otolaryngologist (ENT) is required.
-The medical assessment must include, at minimum: - a) A comprehensive medical history - b) A physical examination - c) A medical report including a medical diagnosis and recommendations regarding the treatment, the use of hearing aids and the impact of the hearing disorder on their ability to occupy a safety critical position.
-This report must be sent to the CMO of the railway company for review.
+A screening audiogram1 is required at pre-employment/pre-placement, at the first periodic medical assessment, and at the first periodic medical assessment after age 40 and after age 55.

+An individual with an average hearing loss of 40 dB or more at 500 Hz, 1000 Hz, and 2000 Hz in both ears on a screening audiogram requires a confirmatory audiogram2.
+If the hearing loss is confirmed, a comprehensive hearing loss assessment is required.
+This assessment should include:

+- A medical history

+- A physical examination

+- A medical report as per section 3.1

+The requirement for more frequent medical fitness for duty assessments, additional medical reports, or additional tests will be at the discretion of the Railway's Chief Medical Officer.

+In addition to the medical fitness for duty considerations in section 2 and the general medical fitness for duty requirements in section 3, individuals with a hearing disorder may be considered medically fit for duty in a Safety Critical Position if they meet the specific requirements listed in this section.

-1 Hearing test using an audiometer calibrated in accordance with the requirements of the National Standard Institute (ANSI S3.6 - 1996).
+1 Hearing test using an audiometer calibrated in accordance with the requirements of ANSI S3.6 - 2018 (R2023).

-$^{^2}$ Audiogram performed by a certified audiologist in accordance with best practice.
-A confirmatory audiogram must be performed in an audiometric test booth in accordance with the background noise requirement of ANSI S3.1 - 1991
+2 Audiogram performed by a certified audiologist in accordance with best practice.
+A confirmatory audiogram must be performed in an audiometric test booth in accordance with the background noise requirement of ANSI S3.1 - 1999 (R2023).